Becherovka for Beginners

 The first time people try it they usually make the mistake of drinking it neat or with ice.
 As noted above, the original Becherovka is a very bitter liquor with a specific taste and first-timers will pull a face worthy of having bitten into a juicy lemon.

 Here’s the secret.
 Get yourself a nice thick juice like pear or pineapple in a small glass (no bigger than 2dcl) and pour in a shot of Becherovka.
 Don’t stir it.
 Want to make it even better?
-Heat the juice before pouring in the Becherovka.
+Heating the juice before pouring in the Becherovka makes a great winter warmer!

 Now when you visit your friends that have brought back Becherovka as a souvenir, tried it once and then moved it to the back of the shelf, you can now let them in on how they might like to try it again.
 You can buy Becherovka in the shops or at the airport in all sizes from 2L down to a little individual bottle sold with it’s own shot glass.
 Don’t forget, here are my own favourite Hot Alcoholic Drinks.